2022 Application Information

-B-1 Top 15 finish or round of 16 in match play (2018 or 2019) (Note: Applies only to the oldest age division): Simplify Boys Championship, Thunderbird International Junior, Wyndham Invitational, Polo Golf Junior Classic, The Junior PLAYERS Championship, Junior All-Star at Reynolds, The PING Invitational, Rolex Tournament of Champions, United States Golf Association Junior Amateur, Jr Golf World Cup, Junior PGA Championship, Junior Invitational.
+B-1.
+Top 15 finish or round of 16 in match play (2021 or 2022) (Note: Applies only to the oldest age division): Simplify Boys Championship, Team TaylorMade Invitational, Wyndham Invitational, Polo Golf Junior Classic, Jack Burke Jr Invitational, The Junior PLAYERS Championship, The Ping Invitational, Rolex Tournament of Champions, United States Golf Association Junior Amateur, Jr Golf World Cup, Junior PGA Championship, Junior Invitational.

-B-2 Top 10 finish or round of 8 in match play (2018 or 2019) (Note: Applies only to the oldest age division): Bishops Gate Junior Championship, C.T.
-Pan Junior Championship, Justin Thomas Junior Championship, Ping Heather Farr Classic, Bobby Chapman Junior, Junior World, Junior Orange Bowl, Ping Heather Farr Classic, Scott Robert-son, Jones Cup Junior Invitational, The Junior Heritage.
+B-2.
+Top 10 finish (2021 or 2022) (Note: Applies only to the oldest age division): Sung Hyun Park Junior Championship, Ping Heather Farr Classic, AJGA Junior at Canebrake, AJGA Junior at 12 Oaks, Rome Junior Classic, Bobby Chapman Junior, Junior World, Junior Orange Bowl, Scott Robertson Memorial, Jones Cup Junior Invitational, and The Junior Heritage.

-B-4 Member of the 2018 Rolex Junior All-American First or Second Teams or 2018 Wyndham Cup Team.
+B-4.
+Member of the 2021 Rolex Junior All-American First or Second Teams.

 D. Exemptions based on Special Considerations:

-D-1 A limited number of exemptions, based on special considerations and/or written invitation, may be granted by the Committee.
-Requests for a special consideration exemption may be submitted to the Western Amateur Committee by applying online.
+D-1.
+A limited number of exemptions, based on special considerations and/or written invitation, may be granted by the Committee.
+Requests for a special consideration exemption may be submitted to the Western Junior Committee by applying online.
 If you do not qualify under the exemptions listed in A, B, or C please apply for a D-1 “Special Consideration Exemption.”